 Maybe some disagree, but we believe there is something worth fighting for bigger than ourselves.
 This comes from somewhere.
 Whether you believe in the Christian God, God of another religion, multiple Gods, or no God(s) you have to have faith in something bigger than yourself.
 In our experience, the more grounded your are in your faith/spirituality and what you believe in your soul to be true, the more grounded you are for the rest of the pillars stand on.

-Recommendation: Invest time daily to either grow your spirituality, or to explore other faiths, religions, philosophies, and mindsets and find what you will invest your time and faith to grow in.
+Recommendation: Invest time daily to either grow your faith and spirituality, or to explore other faiths, religions, philosophies, and mindsets and find what you will invest your time and faith to grow in.
+Spend time in mindfulness and meditation daily.

 2. RELATIONSHIPS (Soul)